ct-clmsn/pyzmq-collectives/README.md

 problem space?
 Do you work with Numpy, Scipy, Scikit-Learn, Pandas, Arrow, PySparkling, Gensim, NLTK, or database technologies (SQL)?

-This library allows you the ability to write programs using the aforementioned libraries using the SPMD programming model to program a cluster of machines.
+This library allows you the ability to write programs with the aforementioned libraries using the SPMD programming model to program a cluster of machines.